Last Updated on November 20, 2021

 Whether you park along a congested and noisy street, in a seedy neighborhood with gunshots echoing in the distance, or somewhere you’re simply not supposed to be, you’ll learn a valuable lesson each time you park your van in the wrong spot.

-City parking during van life is usually tricky, which is why I choose to spend the majority of my time parked outside of cities.
+City parking is usually tricky, which is why I choose to spend only part of my time in cities, and the rest out in mother nature.

 I opt for bumpy backcountry dirt roads, free dispersed campgrounds, and wide-open BLM areas.
 I’d rather feel confident about where I’m parked for the night than feel uncertain about what’s to come when I lay my head down.